Chandrayaan-1: Public release of data

 Data gathered by Chandrayaan-I was made available to the public by the end of the year 2010.
-The data was split into two seasons with the first season going public by the end of 2010 and the second going public by the mid of 2011.
+The data was split into two sections with the first section going public by the end of 2010 and the second going public by the middle of 2011.
 The data contained pictures of the Moon and also data of chemical and mineral mapping of the lunar surface.